-Pages define each of the screens displayed in your App.
-Each Page is made up of Segments.
-Segments can be any size and can have any number of Child segments within them.
-Each Segment can contain data, text, images, grids, etc. Individual segments can be arranged in Rows or Columns and in this way you can have configuration (Look and Feel) of a Page that you want.
+In Evoke "Pages" define each of the screens displayed in your App.
+Each Page is made up of one or more Segments, which are easily created using the Evoke Segment 'wizard'.
+Segments can be any size and can have any number of other segments (child) within them.
+Each Segment can contain data, text, images, grids, etc. in fact more than 100 different widget options.
+Individual segments can be arranged in Rows or Columns and in this way you can have the configuration (look and feel) of each screen that you want.

 Custom - The segment contains custom developed content